WICG/webpackage/explainers/bundle-urls-and-origins.md

 as cross-origin from its server, and only allow permission requests if the server sends a `Permissions-Policy: geolocation=(self "package:https://server.example")` header.

+### Downloading bundles

+If the user downloads a bundle, by default it has a new *bundle URL* referring to its new location, and so it loses access to any storage it created while the user was using it online.
+This is undesirable, so user agents should take measures to avoid confusion and lost data.
+It's not clear yet what those measures should be:

+1. Store a mapping between the offline location and the online location, and treat them as same-origin.
+   * This can't _just_ be the offline bundle's Mark Of The Web, because if the user received the bundle on an SD card, that mark isn't trustworthy.
+   * Storing the offline location in a trusted place could still cause trouble if the user later mounts a less-trusted bundle there.
+   * The browser could safely store a hash of the offline bundle.
+1. Copy storage from the online bundle to the offline bundle when it's downloaded.
+   * This could be confusing if the user continues updating the offline storage and then goes back to the online bundle.

 ## Detailed design discussion